 In December 1998, the Company entered into a collaboration agreement in the area of insulin secretion target discovery with the Parke-Davis division of Warner-Lambert Company, since acquired by Pfizer Inc., to identify genes involved in diabetes and to develop therapeutic compounds from the research.
 The collaboration agreement provided for an initial five-year funded research term, which was subsequently extended an additional year until December 2004.
 The Company received payments for research and development costs for the funded research term and is entitled to receive payments for specified drug development achievements.
 If products resulting from the collaboration are eventually marketed and sold, the Company will also receive royalties on sales of such products.
-No amounts were received under this agreement in the nine months ended September 30, 2013 and the years ended December 31, 2012 and, 2011.
+No amounts were received under this agreement in the years ended December 31, 2013 and, 2012.

 The Company was also eligible to receive contingent payments if certain development and commercial events were achieved as well as royalties on worldwide product sales, if any.
-The \$7.5 million one-time nonrefundable technology access fee was recognized as revenue in 2010, as the Company had no substantive performance obligations under this arrangement.
-No amounts were received under this agreement in the nine months ended September 30, 2013 and for the years ended December 31, 2012 and 2011.
+No amounts were received under this agreement for the years ended December 31, 2013 and 2012.